Kingdom of Romania under Fascism: National Christian Party

 As Goga was unable to form a parliamentary majority, his party having secured only 9% of the vote, he dissolved the Parliament before it could convene.
-Since Goga's government issued laws and decrees without the backing of the parliament, his regime was effectively a dictatorship.
+Since Goga's government issued laws and decrees without the backing of Parliament, his regime was effectively a dictatorship.

 On 8 February, Goga came to an understanding with Corneliu Zelea Codreanu, the leader of the Iron Guard.
-Because the main reason King Carol appointed Goga as Prime Minister to begin with was to serve as a measure against the Iron Guard, Goga was promptly dismissed within forty-eight hours.
+Because the main reason King Carol appointed Goga as prime minister to begin with was to serve as a measure against the Iron Guard, Goga was promptly dismissed within forty-eight hours.

 Antisemitic legislation

 Goga's government inaugurated a radical antisemitic internal policy.
 It introduced legislation aimed at curtailing what was seen by many Romanians as the disproportionate position of the country's Jewish minority in the economy and higher education.
 As a result, Jews boycotted work and withdrew their money from the banks, thus bringing the economy to a standstill.
 In the end, Western displeasure at Goga's antisemitic policies contributed to his fall from power on 10 February 1938, when he was dismissed by the King.
 By choosing the antisemitic National Christian Party to form a government, the King hoped to draw off support from the more popular Iron Guard, which had gained 15.6% of the votes during the December 1937 election (by comparison, the National Christian Party gained less than 10% of the votes).
 Under Goga, antisemitism became state policy.
 On 30 December, several "Jewish" newspapers were banned.
 Other measures included the interdiction of Jews to sell alcohol and tobacco, a ban on hiring foreigners (including Jews) in cafes and restaurants, and the suspension of the right to practice their job of 1,540 registered Jewish lawyers in Bucharest.
 These measures culminated in a decree promulgated on 21 January 1938, which stripped 225,222 Jews of their Romanian citizenship.
 Although the Goga government soon fell, this decree was not cancelled, and this large batch of Jews all had their rights as Romanian citizens revoked by 15 September 1939.
 Despite the fall of Goga, antisemitism had become too strong of a policy for any subsequent government to afford ignoring it.
-Goga's appointment as Prime Minister on 28 December 1937 was seen as a formal approval of Fascist violence.
-Romania slipped into chaos within weeks: Jew-beating became a daily occurrence, tens of thousands of Lăncieri (the paramilitary wing of the National Christian Party) carried out street violence and gang warfare against the Iron Guard, shops were closed and the exchange rate collapsed.
+Goga's appointment as prime minister on 28 December 1937 was seen as a formal approval of fascist violence.
+Romania slipped into chaos within weeks: Jew-beating became a daily occurrence, tens of thousands of Lăncieri (the paramilitary wing of the National Christian Party) carried out street violence and gang warfare against the Iron Guard, shops were closed, and the exchange rate collapsed.
 Romania appeared to be on the brink of civil war.